bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Q&A 3:
 What was the most challenging part of the work today, and why?
 Answer: I had a couple of errors I had to debug.
 The main one being simply missing a / from my .env file.

+Wednesday:

+Q&A 1:
+What went well (in the context of working on the assignment) today?
+Answer: Finally solved the bug, and was able to work ahead for tomorrow's assignment

+Q&A 2:
+What was particularly interesting or surprising about the topic(s) today?
+Answer: It is interesting how many little steps it takes to create an application.
+Alot of things to remember as far as the workflow is concerned.

+Q&A 3:
+What was the most challenging part of the work today, and why?
+Answer: The most challenging part of today was slowing down and triple checking my code.
+I was in such a mood today where I did not feel like dealing with error messages so by slowing down I actually accomplished more.